 - a.
-Goal(s), Objective(s), and Geographic Area.
-Identify on a map and describe in the narrative the specific geographic area that will be examined. - 1.
-Identify the specific management objective(s) of the project, including: The management goals that are currently not being achieved; how the characterization products from this cooperative agreement will significantly address that deficiency; and the benefits that will result to the cooperators, partners, public, and resource management community. - b.
+Goal(s), Objective(s), and Management Priority.
+Identify the goal(s) and objective(s) of the indicator collection effort and how it fits into the agency's own management and strategic plan(s). - b.
 Background.
-Provide sufficient background information for reviewers to independently assess the local significance and regional importance of the management objectives that will be addressed by the characterization.
+Provide sufficient background information for reviewers to independently assess the local significance and regional importance of the management objectives that will be addressed by the indicator collection effort.
 Summarize the status of any ongoing efforts by the cooperator and partners to address these objectives. - c.
 Audience.
-Identify potential users of the characterization, how those users will incorporate the characterization in their management of natural resources, and identify any training that will be needed for users to make full use of the characterization. - d.
+Identify potential users of the performance indicators and how those users will incorporate the information in their evaluation of programs and activities and ultimately their management of natural resources.
+Applicants must show relevance to state and local coastal management efforts. - d.
 Proposed Work Plan.
-Provide a general methodology that: - 2.
-Outlines the expected narrative of the characterization CD-ROM or Web site; identifies geospatial data needs, existing sources, and plan for acquiring or compiling data; and describes the decision-support tool, anticipated output, and uses for the intended audience; Divides the project according to a timeline into discrete steps; identifies critical decision points; discusses any obstacles to completing the project that may require special planning; Identifies a plan for disseminating the products and training coastal managers in their use; Explicitly outlines the respective roles of the cooperator, partners, and the Center.

-One of the initial activities after the cooperative agreement is awarded will be for the Center and the cooperator to prepare a detailed work plan that explains how the resources of all parties will be leveraged to produce the characterization.
-The work plan that is required for the proposal is less detailed but should demonstrate that the cooperator and partners have sufficient local knowledge of the management problems to lead an innovative effort directed toward developing appropriate solutions.
-The outline for the narrative portions of the characterization should list the major topics (e.g., physical environment, economic trends) and immediate subordinate themes (e.g., geology, industry profile).
-The outline also should show how the proposed decision support tool will be integrated with the other information in the characterization.
-The outline also should clearly allow reviewers to ascertain the balance between physical, ecological, socioeconomic, and geospatial components of the characterization, and provide a quality control plan that includes a plan for reviewing the content of the characterization.
+Provide a general methodology that describes the process the cooperator will establish to train staff on performance measures (if needed), select the indicator categories to measure, collect and analyze the data, and summarize the data for project partners.
+One of the initial activities after the cooperative agreement is awarded will be for the Center and the cooperator to prepare a detailed work plan that explains how the resources of all parties will be leveraged to collect and analyze the indicator data.
+The work plan that is required for the proposal is less detailed but should demonstrate that the cooperator and partners have sufficient knowledge of performance measurement in general, and specifically how the collected indicator data can be used effectively to ultimately address management needs. - e.

-- e.
 Project Management, Partners, and Support.
 Describe how the lead cooperator will manage the project and coordinate with the Center.
 Identify how the project will progress and how the work plan will be implemented by the cooperator(s).
-Identify who will be involved in planning, content development, and review of the characterization products, and identify how coordination among these groups will be achieved.
+Identify who will be involved in planning, development, and review of the effort, and identify how coordination among these groups will be achieved.
 When formal partnerships already exist, include letters from partners that acknowledge their role in the project and their commitment and willingness to participate in the project.
 When formal partnerships do not already exist, describe plans for developing them.
 Describe the resources the cooperators and partners have for conducting the project, including personnel qualifications (education, experience, and time available to work on the project), facilities, equipment, and, to the extent practicable, the information and tools already available.
 Describe how widely the project is supported within the resource management community and offer evidence of that support. - f.
 Milestone Schedule.
 List target milestones, timelines, and describe how each milestone addresses project objectives.
-The time period targeted for the award is approximately 24 months, but can vary depending on need.
-The timeline should include three months at the end to work with the Center on final assembly, review, and editing of the products. - g.
+The time period targeted for the award is approximately 24 months, but can vary depending on need. - g.
 Project Budget.
-Provide a detailed budget description that follows the categories and formats in the NOAA grants package and a brief narrative justification of the budget. - 3.
-Submission Dates and Times
+Provide a detailed budget description that follows the categories and formats in the NOAA grants package and a brief narrative justification of the budget.

+3. Submission Dates and Times